 Team members can send messages back and forth on Slack in real-time or asynchronously.
 Slack direct messages can be one-on-one between coworkers or a group message to all members involved in a project.

-The new “Slack canvas” feature provides another way for remote colleagues to work together on Slack.
+The “Slack canvas” feature provides another way for remote colleagues to work together.
 Teams can log meeting notes, list action items and share resources in a dedicated evergreen space.

 Slack isn’t just for immediate team members, though.
 External conversations can also take place on Slack, with the capability to invite vendors or clients to a shared Slack channel.